On this page |

 Append the name of your material parameter without spaces.

-By default, this override will apply to any materials that have a parameter matching this name.
+By default, the plug-in applies this override to any materials that have a parameter matching this name.
 If desired, you can specify the index of the material slot to apply this override to by prepending the material parameter name with INDEX_

 where INDEX